We are all familiar with the Google Drive storage. There are many ways to stop uploading for PC and smartphones.

 - After that, restart your phone.

-This method will definitely stop Google Drive upload if it was happening due to auto-backup and sync settings.
+This method will definitely stop Google Drive upload if it is happening due to auto-backup and sync settings.
 But if you accidentally put that file to upload, then the next method will fix the problem for you very easily.

-3. Uninstall and reinstall Google Drive App
+Uninstall and Reinstall the Google Drive App

 Another great way to stop Google Drive upload on Android is by uninstalling the Google Drive app from your smartphone.
 This technique is very easy to execute and works almost every single time.
 Therefore, you can rely on it completely.